-PCH Treatment Center’s In-Residence Treatment Program is for clients who are seeking an immersive psychological treatment experience while residing in a supportive, recovery-based living environment outside of their current housing arrangement.
+PCH Treatment Center’s In-Residence Treatment Program in Los Angeles is for clients who are seeking an immersive psychological treatment experience while residing in a supportive, recovery-based living environment outside of their current housing arrangement.
 In the In-Residence Treatment Program, clients take a time out from their careers, social and recreational lives, and housing environments to come live in PCH’s Grandview Residence or one of PCH Treatment Center’s approved sober living houses.
 While in the In-Residence Treatment Program, clients will receive 40+ hours a week of psychological treatment, relaxation activities, and healthy living experiences.
 The In-Residence Treatment Program represents an opportunity for people experiencing significant emotional and/or mental distress to temporarily remove themselves from stressful and/or less supportive environments and immerse themselves in a structured and emotional supportive experience enabling them to build and/or rebuild healthy patterns and lifestyles.

 The In-Residence Treatment Program has a minimum duration of 30 days, with an average length of treatment of 60-90 days.
 All In-Residence clients will regularly consult with their treatment teams to determine the length of stay that is most conducive to their long-term recoveries.